Silmarils

 Tolkien, a philologist, derived the idea of Silmarils, jewels that actually contained light, from the Old English word Siġelwara; he concluded that Siġel meant both sun and jewel.
-Scholars have described the Silmarils as embodying Elvish pride in their own creation, or a Biblical desire for knowledge of good and evil as in the Genesis story of Garden of Eden.
-Verlyn Flieger analyses The Silmarillion as a story of splintering of the created light, which in her view Tolkien equates with God.
+Scholars have remarked on their similarities to the Sampo in the Kalevala and to the Holy Grail of Arthurian legend.
+They have described the Silmarils as embodying Elvish pride in their own creation, or a Biblical desire for knowledge of good and evil as in the Genesis story of Garden of Eden.
+Verlyn Flieger analyzes The Silmarillion as a story of splintering of the created light, which in her view Tolkien equates with God.
 The light is embodied first in two great lamps atop tall pillars to light Middle-earth.
 When these are destroyed, the light is held in the Two Trees of Valinor, and Fëanor crafts the Silmarils using their light.
 When the trees are killed, the last available splinters of the created light in Middle-earth are the Silmarils.
 When the Silmarils are scattered, to Earth, Sea, and Sky, the skyborne one becomes Eärendil's Star.
 The Elf-lady Galadriel collects light from the star and captures a little of it in the Phial of Galadriel, which enables the Hobbit protagonists of The Lord of the Rings to fulfil their quest.

 Fictional history

+Creation of the Silmarils

-Tolkien describes the history of the Silmarils in his book The Silmarillion, published after but in fiction long preceding the events of The Lord of the Rings.
+J. R. R. Tolkien describes the history of the Silmarils in The Silmarillion, published after but in fiction long preceding the events of The Lord of the Rings.
 The Silmarils—"the most renowned of all the works of the Elves"—are created by Fëanor, a prince of the most skilful clan of Elves, the Noldor, from the light of the Two Trees of Valinor.

 The Silmarils are made of the crystalline substance silima.

 The Silmarils are hallowed by the Vala Varda, who kindled the first stars, so that they would burn the hands of any evil creature or mortal who touched them without just cause.

 Together with the evil spider Ungoliant, the rebellious Vala Melkor destroys the Two Trees of Valinor.
 Later, at the healing effort of the Valar, one of the trees bears a silver flower, and the other bears a golden fruit, just before they die.
 These are sent to the sky, and became the Sun and the Moon, to illuminate Middle-earth against Melkor.
 But neither sphere radiates the original light of the trees, free of Ungoliant's poison.
 The Silmarils then contain all the remaining unmarred light of the Two Trees.
 Therefore, the Valar entreat Fëanor to give them up so they can restore the Trees, but he refuses.
 Then news comes that Melkor has killed Fëanor's father Finwë, the High King of the Noldor, and stolen the Silmarils.
 After this deed, Melkor flees from Valinor to his fortress Angband in the north of Middle-earth.
 Thereafter he wears the Silmarils in his Iron Crown.